 The notice convening the AGM is set out below.
-Given the current COVID-19 pandemic and the associated UK Government's restrictions on public gatherings and non-essential travel, which are in place at the time of issuing the Notice, the Company is adopting the following AGM arrangements in order to ensure that the health and wellbeing of our shareholders, Directors and other key stakeholders is protected:
+Given the current COVID-19 pandemic and the associated UK Government's guidelines on working from home, which are in place at the time of issuing the Notice, the Company is adopting the following AGM arrangements in order to ensure that the health and wellbeing of our shareholders, Directors and other key stakeholders is protected:

 - The AGM will only address the formal matters contained in the Notice of Meeting. - Attendance by additional shareholders is not considered as 'essential for work purposes' and so would not be permitted under the current restrictions.
-Shareholders may not attend in person and will be refused entry to the AGM given the current restrictions. - All shareholders are urged to appoint the Chairman of the meeting as their proxy, with voting instructions.
+Shareholders may not attend in person and will be refused entry to the AGM given the current Covid-19 government guidelines. - All shareholders are urged to appoint the Chairman of the meeting as their proxy, with voting instructions.
 Please refer to the Notes to the Notice of Meeting for more information regarding proxy voting.
 It is emphasised that any forms of proxy being returned via a postal service should be submitted as soon as possible to allow for any delays to or suspensions of postal services in the United Kingdom as a result of measures being implemented by the UK Government.
 Please note that as shareholders will not be able to attend this year's AGM the Company is proposing to allow shareholders the opportunity to raise any issues or concerns arising from the business proposed to be conducted at the meeting.
-Appropriate questions on the business of the meeting should be emailed to info@gledhowinvestments.com before 5pm on 9 March 2021.
+Appropriate questions on the business of the meeting should be emailed to info@gledhowinvestments.com before 5pm on 23 March 2022.
 The Company must answer any such question relating to the business being dealt with at the meeting but no such answer need be given if (a) to do so would interfere unduly with the preparation for the meeting or involve the disclosure of confidential information, or (b) it is undesirable in the interests of the Company or the good order of the meeting that the question be answered.
-If circumstances change resulting in the lifting of measures preventing the movement or gathering of people before the date of the AGM, the Company will consider whether it is appropriate to open up the AGM for attendance by shareholders.
-If this is the case, the Company will issue an update via the Company's website and by way of announcement to the regulatory news service of the AQSE Growth Market.
+If circumstances change resulting in the lifting of measures preventing the gathering of people before the date of the AGM, the Company will consider whether it is appropriate to open up the AGM for attendance by shareholders.
+If this is the case, the Company will issue an update via the Company's website and by way of a Regulatory Service Information announcement to the regulatory news service of the AQSE Growth Market.

-Notice is hereby given that the Annual General Meeting of Gledhow Investments plc ("the Company") will be held at 10.00 am on 12 March 2021 at Peterhouse Capital Limited, 3rd Floor, 80 Cheapside, London, EC2V 6EE to consider the following resolutions of which numbers 1 to 5 will be proposed as ordinary resolutions and numbers 6 and 7 as special resolutions:
+Notice is hereby given that the Annual General Meeting of Gledhow Investments plc ("the Company") will be held at 4.00 pm on 25 March 2022 at the offices of Peterhouse Capital Limited, 3rd Floor, 80 Cheapside, London, EC2V 6EE to consider the following resolutions of which numbers 1 to 5 will be proposed as ordinary resolutions and numbers 6 and 7 as special resolutions: